onelonelyowl/task-manager-app/README.md

 # todos
-make a requirements txt so people can reproduce the venv add comments to each specific task add tests add exception handling get a custom font css/styling/beautify need to update createview to handle users who arent logged in only let users update their own tasks -- done - needs better error handling clientside
+make a requirements txt so people can reproduce the venv add comments to each specific task add an account info page - with options to update stuff like username etc add profile view for public view where you cannot change details etc add tests add exception handling get a custom font add an archiving features/complete button, ways to filter by already completed tasks css/styling/beautify need to update createview to handle users who arent logged in only let users update their own tasks -- done - needs better error handling clientside